JershonEspitia/ProjectPageApex/README.md

 ### Analysis:
 The first step for the development of this project was the analysis of what was going to be done, and based on the original website, I took some ideas to implement them in mine.

+### Resource collection:
+The second step involved gathering information and translating the texts that were going to be placed on the website, as well as collecting the images.

 ### Design:
-The second step was to create the designs (wireframes) of how I wanted my website to look, these are the mockups.
+The third step was to create the designs (wireframes) of how I wanted my website to look, these are the mockups.
 <p align="center">
   <img src="./Planning/wireframes.png">
 </p>

+### HTML layout:
+The fourth step was to create the HTML structure, which was semantically correct and also coherent.

-### Resource collection
+### CSS layout:
-The third step involved gathering information and translating the texts that were going to be placed on the website, as well as collecting the images.
+The fifth step was to create the CSS style, aiming to give an authentic personality to the website.

+### Boostrap component implementation:
+Finally, the Bootstrap framework was used to add a component (image carousel).

 ## SCREENSHOTS